-RG 166.200 For an ASX, Cboe, NSXA or SSX market participant (other than principal trader or a clearing participant), we consider the financial requirements in the ASIC market integrity rules are an adequate substitute for the financial requirements in the AFS licence in the provision of any financial service.
-This is because the financial requirements in the ASIC market integrity rules for the ASX, Cboe and SSX markets take into account and address the risks arising from other forms of business beyond stockbroking.
+RG 166.190 For an ASX, ASX 24, Cboe, FEX, NSX or SSX market participant (other than a principal trader or a clearing participant), we consider the financial requirements in the ASIC market integrity rules are an adequate substitute for the financial requirements in the AFS licence in the provision of relevant financial services.
+This is because the financial requirements in the ASIC market integrity rules for the ASX, ASX 24, Cboe, FEX, NSX and SSX markets take into account and address the risks arising from other forms of business beyond stockbroking.